PX4/PX4-user_guide/en/peripherals/dshot.md

 - accumulated current consumption
 - RPM values

-These Dshot ESCs will have an additional telemetry wire.
+These DShot ESCs will have an additional telemetry wire.

 To enable this feature (on ESCs that support it):
 1. Join all the telemetry wires from all the ESCs together, and then connect them to one of the RX pins on an unused flight controller serial port.